 Gonzaga University supports students and alumni with goals of attaining graduate or professional-level degrees.
 We recommend that students make ample time for discernment about graduate or professional school, and to utilize the many available on-campus and external resources at various points along their educational and career journeys.

 This website provides general information that may apply to a variety of graduate or professional programs.
-Current students can also access additional resources by logging in to the MyGU Career & Professional Development page.
 Use ZagsIgnite to schedule an appointment with one of our career professionals to discuss your specific career or graduate and professional school applications questions.

 Students are encouraged to work with academic, faculty, and career advisors to select a major that fits their strengths and interests, and an academic progression plan that fulfills any pre-requisite coursework for graduate or professional school.